Masters Tournament: Early tournament years

 The first "Augusta National Invitation Tournament", as the Masters was originally known, began on March 22, 1934, and was won by Horton Smith, who took the first prize of $1,500.
 The present name was adopted in 1939.
 The first tournament was played with current holes 10 through 18 played as the first nine, and 1 through 9 as the second nine then reversed permanently to its present layout for the 1935 tournament.

 Initially the Augusta National Invitation field was composed of Bobby Jones' close associates.
 Jones had petitioned the USGA to hold the U.S. Open at Augusta but the USGA denied the petition, noting that the hot Georgia summers would create difficult playing conditions.

 Gene Sarazen hit the "shot heard 'round the world" in 1935, holing a shot from the fairway on the par 5 15th for a double eagle (albatross).
 This tied Sarazen with Craig Wood, and in the ensuing 36-hole playoff, Sarazen was the victor by five strokes.
-The tournament was not played from 1943 to 1945, due to World War II.
-To assist the war effort, cattle and turkeys were raised on the Augusta National grounds.

 Byron Nelson won the first of two Masters titles in 1937.
 Jimmy Demaret won three times as did Sam Snead in the 1940s and 1950s.
 Ben Hogan won the 1951 and 1953 Masters and was runner-up on four occasions.

+In 1940, Clifford Roberts, chairman of the Masters, stated that the Masters was one of the top tournaments in the United States, if not the biggest.
+He stated, "I am told that the Masters has outdistanced in attendance both the U.S. Amateur and the PGA."
+The tournament was not played from 1943 to 1945, due to World War II.
+To assist the war effort, cattle and turkeys were raised on the Augusta National grounds.